evaHallermeier/TabularDataScienceImproveHistogramVisualisationBasicMethod/README.md

 **Requirement**: we only used classic modules and library that we used in class so there is no specific requirement for running the project.

-**Run the project**: clone all the repository run notebook 2 o see details on the implementation of the solution and evaluation of the method.
+**Run the project**: clone all the repository run notebook 2 to see details on the implementation of the solution and evaluation of the method.